o1-labs/o1js/README-dev.md

 npm run test:unit
 ```

-#### Running Mina-Signer Tests
-`npm run build` is not recursive, thus in order for the Mina Signer tests to run you must execute the following from the root directory:
+In order for the mina-signer tests to run you must also build from inside its subdirectory:

 ```sh
 cd src/mina-signer